tatsu-lab/stanford_alpaca/README.md

 ```

 Note the given training script is meant to be simple and easy to use, and is not particularly optimized.
 To run on more gpus, you may prefer to turn down `gradient_accumulation_steps` to keep a global batch size of 128.
-Batch size has not been tested for optimality.
+Global batch size has not been tested for optimality.

 ### Authors
 All grad students below contributed equally and the order is determined by random draw.